Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

   Generally, this should happen in the `CreateSensor()` method of your `SensorComponent`.

-Note that stacking currently only supports for vector observations; stacking for visual observations is not supported.

 #### Vector Observation Summary & Best Practices

 - Vector Observations should include all variables relevant for allowing the